 Here is the PDF of the notes:

-I hope this works for you and that your students enjoy a bit of musical problem solving!
+I hope this works for you and that your students and that you can Bring Purcell to Life!